SeldonIO/seldon-core/docs/wrappers/nodejs.md

 ### API_TYPE

 API type to create.
-Can be REST only at present.
+Can be REST or GRPC.

 ### SERVICE_TYPE

 The service type being created.
 Available options are:

 - MODEL
+- TRANSFORMER

 ### PERSISTENCE